 Customer Success Makes It Easier For Sales

 One of the primary responsibilities of Customer Success is to transform super-users into empowered advocates.
 The people who have embraced your product and who intuitively grasp its benefits can be your company’s greatest asset… but only if Customer Success is proactive in guiding them along this path.
 These are the types of users who will gladly submit testimonials, and they’re happy to recommend the product to their associates in other departments and even other companies.
-It’s the latter type of referral that reveals the first way Customer Success helps Sales.
+It’s the latter type of referral that reveals the first-way Customer Success helps Sales.
 Customer Success has the opportunity to send a steady stream of qualified, high-value leads to the Sales team.
-Social proof plus accurate tracking of decision makers and champions equals a winning recipe every time.
+Social proof plus accurate tracking of decision-makers and champions equal a winning recipe every time.